-A Wilton woman has died in hospital after she was attacked by her own dog yesterday.
+Wilton woman Rosemary O'Reilly died in hospital after she was attacked by her own dog last Thursday.

-A decision on whether the dog is euthanised is still to be decided.
+A decision on whether the dog will be euthanised has yet to be made.

 A council spokeswoman said the council was following the regulatory process for "managing a dangerous dog" under the NSW Companion Animals Act (1998).

 The spokeswoman said the impounded dog was registered and council had no record of any previous reports about the dog's behaviour.

 "The fatal dog attack that took place at Wilton yesterday is extremely upsetting to us and our community," she said.

 "Or thoughts are with the family and all of the first responders that had to manage this very distressing incident."